bsltx/alto-mock-ui/README.md

 Link to Application: https://bsltx.github.io/alto-mock-ui/

-Using the `gh-pages` package, I was able to include the `build` directory in the repo and host on GitHub Pages.
+Using the `gh-pages` package, I was able to include the `build` directory and host directly from the repo.

 ### To Run the App Locally: